Robin-Reynard/WhiteRabbit_CHIP-8-Emulator/README.md

 ➡️ 🎵 Get sound status

 The server can receive from the connected clients ...
-⬅️ 🎹 CHIP8 keyboard commands (press or release a key) and relays information to the emulator (No need to have the agent take control of the keyboard to play the game!)
+⬅️ 🎹 CHIP8 keyboard press/release key commands (No need to have the agent take control of your mouse/keyboard to play the game!)
 ⬅️ 🖼️ Publish images to the emulator GUI
 ⬅️ 📜 Publish text to the emulator GUI